Breakthrough Prize in Mathematics

 The Breakthrough Prize in Mathematics is an annual award of the Breakthrough Prize series announced in 2013.

-It is funded by Yuri Milner and Mark Zuckerberg and others.
+It is supported by foundations co-founded by Julia and Yuri Milner, Mark Zuckerberg and others.
 The annual award comes with a cash gift of $3 million.
-The Breakthrough Prize Board also selects up to three laureates for the New Horizons in Mathematics Prize which awards $100,000 to early-career researchers.
+The Breakthrough Prize Board also selects up to three laureates for the New Horizons in Mathematics Prize, which awards $100,000 to early-career researchers.
 Starting in 2021 (prizes announced in September 2020), the $50,000 Maryam Mirzakhani New Frontiers Prize is also awarded to a number of women mathematicians who have completed their PhDs within the past two years.

 Motivation

 The founders of the prize have stated that they want to help scientists to be perceived as celebrities again, and to reverse a 50-year "downward trend".
 They hope that this may make "more young students aspire to be scientists".

 Laureates

 New Horizons in Mathematics Prize

-The past laureates of the New Horizons in Mathematics prize were:
+The past laureates of the New Horizons in Mathematics prize are: